zack041/ChessCake/README.md

 # Neural Network

 Applies a compact 3-layer dense neural network with tanh activations.
 The model is trained using code provided in NNeval.py, and the training dataset originates from the Kaggle competition [Train Your Own Stockfish NNUE](https://www.kaggle.com/competitions/train-your-own-stockfish-nnue/overview).
+The Keras model is converted to ONNX format using the script keras2onnx.py, which is used in the engine.